 Make welcoming church leaders a rich experience

 The service can include clergy and lay staff, elected lay leadership and the entire congregation – all guided in their ministry by the Holy Spirit.
-January 11, Baptism of the Lord Sunday in 2009, is an excellent day to recognize leaders.
+January 11, Baptism of the Lord Sunday, is an excellent day to recognize leaders.

-Marcia McFee, a worship consultant and co-music director of the 2008 General Conference, offers a unique service of installation and recognition.
+Marcia McFee, a worship consultant, offers a unique service of installation and recognition.
 It shows "how to move from worship that is 'business as usual' to worship that makes ritual rich-ual," she says.

 She recommends gathering the officers around the baptismal font or using the bowl from the font and placing it in the front of the center aisle.
 "Our first call to ministry is baptism, and an installation celebrates the next call, to serve the community," McFee says.

 Play music as you invite the leaders forward.
 Her favorite song to use for this service is "Here I Am, Lord" (No. 593, United Methodist Hymnal).

 Following the installation liturgy, offer a community prayer.
 Bring at least part of the congregation forward for the prayer to connect them with the leaders.
 As leaders see and feel people around them, they realize they are not alone in their ministry.